 It’s certainly true that when reading sentences written in Scots it generally appears to be a phonetically-spelt version of English in a Scottish accent, as seen in the examples below:

-However, Scots has developed over several centuries and it is now quite different to the regional dialects found in other parts of Great Britain, to the extent where some words with the same meaning are completely different in the Scots and English versions:
+However, Scots has developed over several centuries and it is now quite different to the regional dialects found in other parts of Great Britain, to the extent that some words with the same meaning are completely different in the Scots and English versions:

 Whether Scots is a distinct language or not becomes even more difficult to determine when you consider there are several variations spoken across the country, including Insular Scots, Northern Scots, Central Scots, and Southern Scots, each of which has its own sub-dialects.